Using OpenDDS in a CMake Project¶

 Note

-Passing features to OPTIONAL_COMPONENTS is treated as an error.
-It doesn’t make sense to optionally request them because they are fixed.
+OPTIONAL_COMPONENTSis treated as an error.
+It doesn’t make sense to optionally request them because they are fixed when OpenDDS is built.
+NO_DEFAULTSPassing

 find_package(OpenDDS REQUIRED NO_DEFAULTS ACE::ACE OPTIONAL_COMPONENTS TAO::TAO)